pixelgrade/style-manager/README.md

 ## Building The Release .zip

-Since Customify is intended for distribution on WordPress.org you will need to build the plugin files, transpile them to the appropriate PHP version (5.6), and generate a cleaned-up zip.
+Since Style Manager is intended for distribution on WordPress.org you will need to build the plugin files, transpile them to the appropriate PHP version (5.6), and generate a cleaned-up zip.

-After you have updated the version, added the changelog, blessed everything, **you need to clone the repo in a temporary directory** since **the build process is destructive.**
+After you have updated the version, added the changelog, blessed everything, **you NEED to clone the repo in a TEMPORARY directory** since **the build process is DESTRUCTIVE!!!**

 **From the temporary directory,** run this from the command line: